-Scalp folliculitis is a skin condition where ingrown hairs, infection, and medication side effects cause inflammation of hair follicles.
+Scalp folliculitis is a skin condition which involves inflammation of the hair follicles.
+Causes of this inflammation may include ingrown hairs, infection, and medication side effects.

 In this article, we discuss the symptoms, causes, complications, and treatments of scalp folliculitis.